The Parachute Club: Reunion and band revival (2005–2008, 2011–2014)

 Partly at Bryans' insistence that the group continue without him, The Parachute Club decided to stay together to perform gigs.
 During the 2012 Edmonton (Alberta) Folk Music Festival, the band performed on August 11, 2012, at the volunteer after party and at Stage 2 on August 12.
 They also played at the Niagara Co-op Expo on October 13, 2012, in St. Catharines, Ontario.
 For these shows, the Parachute Club now included founding members Lorraine Segato, Dave Gray, Julie Masi, Lauri Conger and Steve Webster.
 Prior to this reunion, Steve Webster had not played with the group for 27 years, Masi for 25 years and Conger for 24 years.

 In 2014, the surviving band members released a contemporary dance remix of "Rise Up", in conjunction with Toronto's hosting of the 2014 edition of WorldPride.

 Segato resumed her solo career with series of solo shows in 2014 and a new album in January 2015.
 Though the band has issued no formal announcement concerning their current status, The Parachute Club has been inactive since 2014.
 In 2018 and 2019, Segato produced two new supergroup versions of "Rise Up", one by various Canadian country musicians credited to The Common Cause Collective, and a pop version credited to The New Parachute Collective.
-In November of 2019 the song Rise Up" was inducted into the Canadian Songwriter's Hall of Fame.
-2023 saw The Parachute Club inducted into Canada's Rock of Fame along with several other notable 70's and 80's bands.
+In November 2019, the song "Rise Up" was inducted into the Canadian Songwriter's Hall of Fame.
+2023 saw The Parachute Club inducted into Canada's Rock of Fame along with several other notable 1970s and 1980s bands.